tugsisilo/GPDS_TC2/_sources/markdown/lesson_1_2.md

 # Introduction to Remote System
 One of the challenges of working with big data is that you don't have the data on local storage.
 The data itself is located somewhere else, in our case, the data is on GSIS servers.

-## What is Remote System?
+## What is a Remote System?
-A **remote system** is any type of computer that you don't have physical access to, and must be accessed remotely over the internet.
+A **remote system** is any type of computer that you don't have physical access to and must be accessed remotely over the internet.

-## Local Computer vs Remote Computer
+## Local Computer vs. Remote Computer
-A **local computer** is one that physically close and can be accessed using one's local network.
+A **local computer** is physically close and can be accessed using one's local network.
 Examples include computers in the same room or building.

-**Remote computers** are far away and accessed via the internet.
+**Remote computers** are far away and accessed via the Internet.
 Examples include computing services provided by other universities, Amazon, or Google.
 In order to access remote computers, the first condition to be satisfied is accessing the organization's network.
 In our case, you are already part of this network if you are on campus, but what if you are somewhere else?

 ## Virtual Private Network